arch1902/COL226-PL-Assignments/A3 - Type Checking and Evaluation/README.md

+#Type Checking and Evaluation

 ## To compile the lexer and parser
 ```ml-lex a3.lex```

 ```ml-yacc a3.yacc```

-## Using INTERACTIVE SML in TERMINAL
+## Using Interactive SML in TERMINAL
 ```sml```

 ```use "loader.sml";```